 Microscopic vasectomy reversal, when performed by a board-certified urologic surgeon with advanced training in microsurgery and infertility, offers men the highest surgical success and pregnancy rate in couples wishing to restore their fertility following vasectomies.

 The skill of the surgeon is most important since precise suture placement is necessary.
 About one-third of all reversal patients will require the more complicated epididymovasostomy.
 But because a surgeon will not know beforehand whether this technique will be needed, it is important to choose a urological surgeon who is prepared to perform either procedure.
 Depending on the number of years between the vasectomy and vasectomy reversal, a certain percentage of vasectomy reversals require an epididymovasostomy.
-Georgia Urology microsurgeons, Dr. Ronald Anglade, Dr. Lawrence Goldstone, Dr. Edward Stark and Dr. Jerry Yuan are experts at epididymovasostomy.
+Georgia Urology microsurgeons, Dr. Ronald Anglade, Dr. Akash Kapadia, Dr. Edward Stark and Dr. Jerry Yuan are experts at epididymovasostomy.

 There are two types of microsurgical vasectomy reversal: vasovasostomy and epididymovasostomy.
 It is important to choose a urologist who is prepared to perform either procedure.
 Dr. Anglade, Dr. Kapadia, Dr. Stark, and Dr. Yuan are highly skilled at both procedures and will choose the type that is right for you.
 This may depend on how long it has been since you had your vasectomy performed, as well as whether your microsurgeon discovers a blockage in the epididymis.